Clinical features and therapy of lupus membranous nephropathy

 The optimal treatment of lupus nephritis (LN) varies with the classification of the morphological findings present on renal biopsy.
 Ten to 20 percent of patients with LN have pure membranous (class V) LN [1-3], although some reports suggest a higher percentage among African-American populations .
 Treatment is indicated for patients with lupus membranous nephropathy, especially those with a severe (symptomatic) nephrotic syndrome, an elevated or rising serum creatinine, and/or concomitant focal or diffuse proliferative changes on renal biopsy.

 The clinical features and treatment of lupus membranous nephropathy will be reviewed here.
 The various types of LN, the treatment of focal and diffuse proliferative LN, and management of the patient with end-stage renal disease are presented separately.
-(See "Diagnosis and classification of renal disease in systemic lupus erythematosus" and "Therapy of diffuse or focal proliferative lupus nephritis" and "End-stage renal disease due to lupus nephritis".)
+(See "Diagnosis and classification of renal disease in systemic lupus erythematosus" and "Treatment and prognosis of diffuse or focal proliferative lupus nephritis" and "End-stage renal disease due to lupus nephritis".)

 Lupus membranous nephropathy is present in 10 to 20 percent of patients with lupus nephritis (LN) [5-7].
 Affected patients typically present with proteinuria (often but not always in the nephrotic range) and a normal or only slightly elevated serum creatinine [8-10].
 In addition, patients with lupus membranous nephropathy frequently have microscopic hematuria, and some may have nephrotic syndrome (with hypoalbuminemia and edema) and hypertension.